-Bred around 1903 by Francisque Morel (France), named after a countess and benefactress of clematis culture, herself owner of a garden in Chasselay on the Rhone (in those days many gardens were able to survive only with support from the nobility).
-Thanks to its clear, neutral dusky pink colour and no veins, this clematis is very versatile: it can be used as companion plant (with a rose, for example) and it also thrives in shade.
+Bred around 1903 by Francisque Morel (France) and the namesake of a countess-patroness of clematis culture, Countess de Bouchaud herself the owner of a garden in Chasselay on the Rhone.
+(In those days many gardens were able to survive only with support from nobility.)
+Its clear, neutral dusky pink colour with no veins makes it a versatile clematis: it can be used as companion plant (with a rose, for example) and it also thrives in shade.
 In photographs its colours often appear somewhat distorted, i.e. with a blue hue.
 It is similar to the Hagley Hybrid but has lightly coloured stamens.
-In the course of the year, it is one of the first late flowering varieties, flowering from late June until September.
+In the course of the year, it is one of the first late flowering varieties, flowering from late June - September.
 The tips of the petals have a tendency to slightly curl under.
 This is a favourite variety for beginners: impressive, healthy, vigorous and reliable.
 It easily reaches a height of 3 – 4 metres, is not very vulnerable to clematis wilt.
-Flowers abundantly in the garden of the artist Monet in Giverny, France, along a sunny wall.
+Blooms profusely in the garden of the artist Monet in Giverny, France, along a sunny wall.
 Refer to the general information for guidance on location, pruning, suitable cable systems, etc..

 'Comtesse de Bouchaud' belongs to the 'Jackmanii' group